Quick Answer: A 16-foot POD is usually suitable for storing or moving a 3-4 bedroom home.

 In other words, three or four bedrooms is a two-bedroom apartment with a kitchen and living room.

-In addition to their large 16-foot containers, PODS offers –
+In addition to their large 16-foot containers, other pod sizes include –

 - Medium containers – 11.5 x 7 x 7.5 feet